 2.1 Ground PM2.5 measurements:

-Daily PM2.5 observational data was collected from January 2015 to August 2021 from the openaq air quality datasets (https://openaq.org/).
-The datasets are available nearly 1081 stations around USA.
+Daily PM2.5 observational data was collected from January 2015 to December 2021 from the openaq air quality datasets (https://openaq.org/).
+The datasets are available from nearly 1081 stations around USA.
 The PM2.5 concentrations of ground sites were taken as the dependent variable of the model.
-In this paper, the daily PM2.5 concentration data (Mg/m3) of 1081 ground monitoring stations were sorted in to monthly and seasonal data from January 2015 to Dec 2021, The data integrity exceeding 97%.
-The datasets are calibrated and quality-controlled according to the national standards.
-Figure 1 shows the ground-level monitoring sites coverage over United States, and collected 7 years of daily continuous observations.
-From the Figure, we can see that PM2.5 monitoring sites are more at East an western part of USA.
+In this paper, the daily PM2.5 concentration data (Mg/m3) of 1081 ground monitoring stations were sorted in to monthly and seasonal data from January 2015 to December 2021, The data integrity exceeded 97%.
+The datasets were calibrated and quality-controlled according to national standards.
+Figure 1 shows the ground-level monitoring sites coverage over the United States, and these sites collected 7 years of daily continuous observations.
+From the Figure, we can see that PM2.5 monitoring sites are greater in number in the Eastern part than in the western part of USA.
 We observed small data gaps and we applied linear interpolation for filling the gaps of PM2.5 datasets.
-However, stations are sparsely located ground level PM2.5 monitoring sites are difficult to meet the data requirements (Lin et al., 2015).
+However, stations are sparsely located, therefore ground level PM2.5 monitoring sites face difficulties in meeting the data requirements (Lin et al., 2015).
+As expected, the PM2.5 concentrations were much lower at remote sites compare to the urban ares, mainly due to the absence of anthropogenic sources.

-This study aims to achieve the best statistical comparison of six machine learning models, Logistic regression, Gradient Boosting Regressor, Support Vector Machines, and LSTM for estimating the PM2.5 concentrations over the specified period.
-The datasets are split into 80% and 20% are randomly selected as training and testing datasets, respectively.
+This study aims to achieve the best statistical comparison of nine machine learning models; Linear Regression, Kneighbors Regressor, Logistic Regression, Gradient Boosting Regressor, Ada Boost Regressor, Decision Tree Regressor, XG Boost, Support Vector Regressor, Random Forest, Support Vector Machines, and LSTM for estimating the PM2.5 concentrations over the specified period.
+The datasets are split into 80% and 20% as training and testing datasets, respectively. .
 The training datasets are used to build the model, and the testing dataset is used to verify the model performance of the trained model.

 K Nearest Neighbors (K-NN): K-NN technique is one of the earliest ML model (reference).
-The K-NN model categorizes each unknown instance in the training set by a majority marking among its nearest neighbors.
+The K-NN model categorizes each unknown instance in the training set by a majority among its nearest neighbors.
 Its performance is also crucially dependent on the Euclidean distance metric used to define the most immediate neighbors.
 After determining the Euclidean distance between the data, the database samples sorted in ascending order from the least distance (maximal similarity) to maximum distance minimum similarity) [Wu et al. 2008].

-Random Forest (RF): RF is a machine learning algorithm and this proposed by the Breiman (2001a), integrates multiple trees through the idea of ensemble learning, utilizes classification and regression tree (CART) as a learning algorithms of decision trees.
-The RF is a set of decision trees, the structure of each one, the space of the variables is divided into smaller subspace so that the data in each region has a uniform as possible [Hastie et al., 2005 and Breiman, 2001].
+Random Forest (RF): RF is a machine learning algorithm and was proposed by Breiman (2001a);it integrates multiple trees through the idea of ensemble learning, utilizes classification and regression tree (CART) as learning algorithms of decision trees.
+The RF is a set of decision trees, where the structure of each one and the space of the variables is divided into smaller subspaces so that the data in each region is as uniform as possible [Hastie et al., 2005 and Breiman, 2001].
 It uses the bootstrap resampling technique to randomly (with replacement) extract k samples from the original training set to generate new training samples.
 RF uses multiple base classifiers to obtain higher accuracy classification results by voting or averaging.